nominatrix/nominatrix.github.io/_posts/2014-11-16-hostage-situation:-Expired-Domains.md

 <p>I’m going to get my fork ready to eat some humble pie, because I recently made one of the worst mistakes concerning a domain name: I let it expire.
 Nothing makes things feel like amateur hour like realizing your site is offline.
 “That’s okay,” I said.
-“I’ll just renew it, get it back up, and be on my way.”<br><br>
+“I’ll just renew it, get things back up and running, and be on my way.”<br><br>

 Except, it’s just not that easy. <br><br>